kshedden/workshops/ds-academy/foundations.md

   parameter is usually constrained to lie in a _parameter space_ $\Theta$.
 This setting is referred to as
   [frequentist inference](https://en.wikipedia.org/wiki/Frequentist_inference).
-  The most commonly encountered non-frequenist approach to inference is [Bayesian inference](https://en.wikipedia.org/wiki/Bayesian_inference).
+  The most commonly encountered non-frequentist approach to inference is [Bayesian inference](https://en.wikipedia.org/wiki/Bayesian_inference).

 - In the most basic setting, the parameter is a single scalar value.